palkan/anyway_config/README.md

 You can also specify the `--app` option to put the newly created class into `app/configs` folder.
 Alternatively, you can call `rails g anyway:app_config name param1 param2 ...`.

+**NOTE:** The generated `ApplicationConfig` class uses a singleton pattern along with `delegate_missing_to` to re-use the same instance across the application.
+However, the delegation can lead to unexpected behaviour and break Anyway Config internals if you have attributes named as `Anyway::Config` class methods.
+See [#120](https://github.com/palkan/anyway_config/issues/120).

 ## Using with Ruby

 The default data loading mechanism for non-Rails applications is the following (ordered by priority from low to high):